awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/lambda-rekognition-example.rst

    the streams to typed classes.
 You can set the serializer at the assembly or method level.

    The class has two constructors.
 The first is a default constructor that is used when Lambda invokes your function.
-This constructor creates the S3 and |REK| service clients, and gets the AWS credentials for these clients from the |IAM| role you assign to the function when you deploy it.
+This constructor creates the S3 and Rekognition service clients, and gets the AWS credentials for these clients from the |IAM| role you assign to the function when you deploy it.
 The AWS Region for the clients is set to the region your Lambda function is running in.
-In this blueprint, you only want to add tags to the S3 object if the |REK| service has a minimum level of confidence about the label.
+In this blueprint, you only want to add tags to the S3 object if the Rekognition service has a minimum level of confidence about the label.
 This constructor checks the environment variable :code:`MinConfidence` to determine the acceptable confidence level.
 You can set this environment variable when you deploy the Lambda function.